 Missile weapons, anyone?
 I might not be able to get more than two hand-to-hand attackers in the space the doorway provides, but I bet I can fit quite a number of thrown missile weapons into it.
 I recognize that often humanoids don't have missile weapons ... at least according to the books.
 I didn't give the goblins in my simulation missile weapons - but I could have very cheaply.

 And if we're fighting something a bit brighter than kobalds and goblins, how about a little lamp oil, hm?
 Doorways are nice, cramped spaces, excellent for fire attacks ... lots and lots of splash damage.
 And just how long is that fighter going to hold the doorway when he's suddenly covered in burning oil?
 2-12 damage may not be much, but it isn't the sort of thing you can just ignore and go on fighting.
-It is the sort of thing you react to by breaking ranks, falling to the ground and quickly rushing to put out - and needing aid to put out.
+It is the sort of thing you react to by breaking ranks, falling to the ground and quickly rushing to put the fire out - and needing aid.
 Gee, that doorway doesn't seem like such a good defense any more.

 It takes a fair while (in combat terms) to prepare a new burning flask of oil (even if you have the flame and the flask ready), so there's time to run, slam the door ... or rush the room.
 The last thing you want to do is stand passively in the doorway until the oil is thrown.